Triskelia/CKII-DWF-Crusader_Milk/README.md

 #### Short Term

-- Improve research and transformation event chain (more steps before becoming a hucow)
-- Expand milking and breast fullness system (More stages and more flavor events)
-- Allow AI hucows to milk themselve
+- Events making use of the lactation framework
+- Custom rules to alter some aspect of the mod

+#### Long Term Ideas

 - Ability to transform more people of your chosing into hucow, and milk them

-#### Long Term Ideas

 - Ability to alter someone breast or milk production (as well as arousal or other atribute)
 - Allow AI to create hucows
 - "Hucow level"